South Korean evacuees from Wuhan welcomed to quarantine centers

 “The other 350 will be sent to temporary lodging facilities where medical staff will provide daily quarantine and medical assistance for 14 days under thorough control without going out or receiving guests.”

-Up to four flights had been planned to evacuate some 720 people who have signed up.
-But Seoul was in talks with China to bring the remaining people altogether in one plane on Friday night, said Kang Hyung-shik, an official at the foreign ministry.

-The first flight saw an unexpected half-day delay because China only approved one flight.

-The South Korean government has warned it would sternly respond to any “fake news” about the disease and distributed infographics on Twitter on Friday to dispel some unverified rumors.
+The South Korean government has said it will sternly respond to any “fake news” about the disease, and it distributed infographics on Twitter on Friday to dispel some unverified rumors.

-In one image, it refuted a claim that a person can contract the virus by eating Chinese kimchi, saying it is “extremely low” risk for the virus to survive lengthy import procedures even if any products contain it.
+In one image, it refuted a claim that a person can contract the virus by eating Chinese kimchi, saying it is an “extremely low” risk for the virus to survive lengthy import procedures even if any products contain it.

 The outbreak has prompted North Korea to declare a state emergency, though it is unclear whether there are any confirmed cases in the isolated nation.